🎨 Website Design for Painting Companies

 My project photos are just phone shots.
 Will the site still look good? +

 Yes, with a few caveats.
-Phone photos in good natural light from a steady angle look great on these demos.
+Phone photos in good natural light from a steady angle look great on every site I build.
 The layouts are designed to make decent photos look better than they are.
 What kills painter sites is mixed lighting (some flash, some natural), inconsistent angles, and clutter in the frame.
 I'll send you a one-page shot list before we start so your phone photos come out looking professional.
 If you want to step it up, a half-day photographer for your three best projects is the highest-ROI upgrade you can make.

 Should I show pricing on the site? +